AgileVentures/av-static-website/source/blog_articles/2017-11-30-av-ecosystem-review-prioritization-conflict.html.markdown

 and then I screw up by pushing to develop instead of creating a branch.
 Urgh, I amend the commit name to say it fixes the pending issue, but can't force push that up to develop because it's protected.
 Blargh.
 I remove the protection, force that up, and then put the protection back on.
 Not ideal.
 Getting there.
 Gotta finish up the blog.
 Shame to pollute my inner space with this constant pressure to work faster, do more.
 Need to meditate on that, but no time :-)

 Anyhow, I think what I've got is now a pretty clean output from both Jasmine and RSpec.
 Now if we really want to clean up the cucumber output then we've got to move on to removing this Mercury editor.
 So I update that [branch](https://github.com/AgileVentures/WebsiteOne/pull/1767) and I guess I work on that tomorrow, pulling examples from what I do into the new README ... also our coverage tracking seems to be broken.
-Need to get that fixed up too ... no rest for the wicked ... and do respite from the prioritization conflicts ...
+Need to get that fixed up too ... no rest for the wicked ... and no respite from the prioritization conflicts ...